krady21/compiler-explorer.nvim/README.md

 ## Demo
 ![Preview](https://i.imgur.com/Dy7TnUd.gif)
-This is what it looks like using the `vim.ui.select/input` provided by dressing.nvim (fzf-lua) and the `vim.notify` provided by nvim-notify.
+This is how the interface looks using the `vim.ui.select/input` provided by dressing.nvim (fzf-lua) and the `vim.notify` provided by nvim-notify.

 ## Dependencies